 Universitat Jaume I has a health centre available to the University community on the Riu Sec campus.
 This centre is intended to answer to the basic health care needs that may come about at our University.

 This centre, which has a doctor and a registered nurse on standby, can be used by both UJI students and staff.

 Spain consists of a number of different nationalities and regions organized in 17 Autonomous Communities.
 Universitat Jaume I is located in Castelló, one of the provinces that go to make up the Valencian Community, and the Valencian Community is within the area that speaks both Catalan (also called Valencian in the Valencian Community) and Castilian (also called Spanish).

 Universitat Jaume I uses Catalan as its 'mother tongue', and this is the language used on an institutional and administrative level.
 Both Catalan and Spanish are used in teaching and teaching staff and students have the right to choose which language they want to express themselves in.
 The extent to which each language is used varies from course to course, but overall around 20% of classes are in Catalan.
 The proximity between Romance languages means that a student who has some knowledge of one Romance language can soon follow classes given in Catalan.

 Many organisations offer scholarships or grants.
-Some of these might help you to study for a Master's degree at Universitat Jaume I!
+Some of these might help you to study for a Master at Universitat Jaume I!